Auckland woman Toni Spencer talks conjuring up deodorants in her garage-come-manufacturing plant and plans to create a global personal hygiene brand.

 We make the deodorants in my garage but I'm looking into getting them made with a local manufacturing company in a few months because the business is accelerating so fast.

 What was the motivation for starting it?

-With my previous business I did kids soft toys and I started to make up little gift boxes and I was dabbling in natural skincare so I was making natural soaps and baby oils and balms, and a friend of mine who is a real natural-freak she couldn't find a natural deodorant so I said I'd whip one up for her.
+With my previous business I did kids soft toys and I started to make up little gift boxes and I was dabbling in natural skincare so I was making natural soaps and baby oils and balms, and a friend of mine who is a real natural-freak couldn't find a natural deodorant so I said I'd whip one up for her.
 I was using mainstream deodorants with aluminium at the time as well so I had a look at a few different formula options and created a deodorant that we really liked and then I put it on a GrabOne deal because I was doing quite a lot of that for my other business and I sold 300 in four days.
-I thought 'Wow, this is something good' and then I sold the other business and decided to focus on Little Salties.
+I thought "Wow, this is something good" and then I sold the other business and decided to focus on Little Salties.

 How big is your team?

 It's me and I have two women who help me: one works in the manufacturing and another is my marketing manager.
 At the moment I'm the sole merchandiser but again it's all getting a bit out of control so I'll be looking to employ a couple of merchandisers.
 I also have a lot of friends and family who help out for free and my 7-year-old daughter always wants to help.